Amman city guide: what to do + where to stay in Jordan’s captivating capital

 If it’s your first time in Amman, these are the neighbourhoods you’ll want to focus on— walkable, full of character, and home to many of the city’s best cafés, restaurants, and cultural sights:

-- Rainbow Street & Jabal Amman (1st Circle): A lively, café-lined street in one of the oldest parts of the city, known for its rooftop bars, boutique shops, and classic Jordanian restaurants.
+- Rainbow Street & Jabal Amman (1st Circle): A lively, café-lined street in one of the oldest parts of the city, known for its festive atmosphere, boutique shops, and excellent restaurants.
 This is one of the most popular areas for visitors and a fantastic place to stay!

-- Downtown (Al-Balad, below 1st Circle): The beating heart of old Amman— chaotic, colourful, and packed with local life.
-Come here for street food, markets, historic sites like the Roman Theatre, and a more traditional side of the city, but I wouldn’t recommend staying downtown.
+- Downtown (Al-Balad, below 1st Circle): The beating heart of old Amman is chaotic, colourful, and packed with local life.
+Come here for street food, markets, historic sites like the Roman Theatre, and a more traditional side of the city.

-- Jabal Al Weibdeh (2nd–3rd Circle): Weibdeh is Amman’s creative hub, filled with art galleries, independent cafés, and some of the city’s best restaurants.
-This is our personal favourite place to stay in Amman, still within walking distance of downtown but with a decidedly trendier, more youthful energy!
+- Jabal Al Weibdeh: Weibdeh is Amman’s creative hub, filled with art galleries, independent cafés, and some of the city’s coolest hang-outs.
+This is our personal favourite place to stay in Amman, still within walking distance of Rainbow Street and downtown, but with a decidedly trendier, more youthful energy!

 *Perfect 3-day Amman itinerary

-If you’re looking for a plug-and-play itinerary that combines the very best of Amman with a few standout experiences beyond the city, here’s exactly how I’d recommend spending 3 days in Jordan’s capital:
+If you’re looking for an expertly curated itinerary that combines the very best of Amman with a few standout experiences beyond the city, here’s exactly how I’d recommend spending 3 days in Jordan’s capital:

 Day 1: Downtown + Rainbow Street

-- Head downtown to explore the Roman Theatre, Nymphaeum + spice market
+- Head downtown to explore the Roman Theatre, Nymphaeum + Sugar Market

-- Sample knafeh (a traditional Jordanian dessert) at Habibah Sweets + grab fresh juice at Palestine Juice
+- Falafel at Hashem + knafeh (a traditional Jordanian dessert) at Habibah Sweets

 - Check out the Amman Signs Museum + Duke’s Diwan

-- Walk up the hill to Rainbow Street, and explore the cute shops, lively cafes, and street art (Souk Jara on Fridays)
+- Walk up the hill to Rainbow Street and explore the cute shops, lively cafés, and street art

 - Sunset drinks on the rooftop at Cantaloupe

-- Dinner at Sufra, a beautiful outdoor restaurant on Rainbow Street with traditional dishes
+- Traditional Jordanian dinner at Sufra, a beautiful outdoor restaurant on Rainbow Street

 Day 2: Weibdeh + Jordanian cooking class